TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/turbo.md

   <summary>How do we set up Turbo Streams?</summary>

   *   First, we tell our controller to respond with a `turbo_stream` format, rather than a `html` format.
-  *   Second, we create a `turbo_stream.erb` file in our views folder with the same name as the controller action (Rails conventions!) that contains the Turbo Stream's action and target destination.
+  *   Second, we create a `turbo_stream.erb` file in our views folder with the same name as the controller action (Rails conventions) that contains the Turbo Stream's action and target destination.

 </details>